Creating a system for estimation of project costs in Ertle Stroy

 – What are the main effects of ELMA implementation, in your opinion?

 – Ignace Haertle: The system turned to out to be very effective for us!
 It allowed us to regulate and scale our business.
 With ELMA, I can see what is going on in the company in real time.
 We can now take up more projects and keep them under perfect control.
 We can see where problems may appear, and where things are going well.
-The financial security has also increased.
+Financial security has also increased.

 – What are your plans for developing the system further?